Queues of Greek Pensioners Desperately Trying to Withdraw Money Took Over Athens Today

 Videos by VICE

 On Wednesday morning, the Greek government ordered banks to reopen to allow pensioners without ATM cards to make small cash withdrawals.
-A maximum withdrawal limit of 120 Euros (£85) has been placed on their retirement funds.
+A maximum withdrawal limit of 120 euros has been placed on their retirement funds.

 “I’ve been queuing here since 4AM, and I was just told that I’m not getting paid today,” the woman went on.